Ramacciotti/Ramacciotti/README.md

 <!-- Pergunta 1 ---------------------------------------------->
 <details>

-<summary><b>"Quem é você?"</b> 💬</summary><br>
+<summary><b>"Who are you?"</b> 💬</summary><br>

-🎙️ Me chamo Mariana Ramacciotti e moro em São Paulo.
-Sou Analista de Sistemas Jr na Midway (do grupo Riachuelo), e atuo como fullstack Web.
+🎙️ My name is Mariana Ramacciotti and I live in São Paulo - Brazil.
+I'm a Junior Systems Analyst at Midway (from the Riachuelo group), and I work as a fullstack Web!

 <!-- Pergunta 1.A ---------------------------------------------->
 <details>

 <summary><b>"Fullstack?
-O que é isso?"</b> 💬</summary><br>
+What is it?"</b> 💬</summary><br>

-🎙️ É o(a) profissional que tem o domínio de duas competências básicas para o desenvolvimento: front-end e back-end.
-Ou seja, trabalho com sites na parte que o usuário vê, e também nas partes que ele não vê!
+🎙️ I´s the professional who has two basic skills for development: front-end and back-end.
+Long story short, I work with websites: with the part that the user sees (frontend), and also with the parts that the user doesn´t see (backend)!

 </details>
 </details>